Peter Fonseca: Provincial

 Fonseca was elected to the Ontario legislature in the provincial election of 2003, defeating incumbent Progressive Conservative Carl DeFaria by about 3,000 votes in Mississauga East.
-On October 23, 2003, he was named parliamentary assistant to George Smitherman, the Minister of Health and Long-Term Care.
+On 23 October 2003, he was named parliamentary assistant to George Smitherman, the Minister of Health and Long-Term Care.
 In July 2005, he became the parliamentary assistant to Jim Watson, the Minister of Health Promotion.

 In October 2007, Fonseca was named to cabinet as Minister of Tourism and Recreation.
-In a cabinet shuffle on September 18, 2008, Fonseca was appointed as the province's Minister of Labour.
+In a cabinet shuffle on 18 September 2008, Fonseca was appointed as the province's Minister of Labour.

 Federal

-On December 16, 2010, Fonseca resigned from the Ontario cabinet to run for the federal Liberals in the riding of Mississauga East—Cooksville.
+On 16 December 2010, Fonseca resigned from the Ontario cabinet to run for the federal Liberals in the riding of Mississauga East—Cooksville.
 He was defeated by Conservative candidate Wladyslaw Lizon in the 2011 federal election by 676 votes.

 Fonseca ran for the Liberals again in the 2015 federal election and defeated Lizon by a wide margin as part of the Liberal sweep of Mississauga ridings.
+Fonseca was re-elected in the 2019 and 2021 elections.

-Fonseca's constituency office was on fire, February 22.
-Peel Regional Police is investigating the matter as an arson.
+Fonseca's constituency office was on fire, on 22 February 2022.
+Peel Regional Police is investigating the matter as arson.